atlasphp/Atlas.Orm/docs/other.md

 }
 ```

-For extended reporting of validation failures, consider writing your own
+For detailed reporting of validation failures, consider writing your own
 extended exception class to retain a list of the fields and error messages,
 perhaps with the object being validated.